Move An Asteroid 2014

 International Student and Young Professional Technical Paper Competition

-The author of the winning submission will receive a funded trip to Beijing, China, to present their paper at two major international conferences:
+The author of the winning submission will receive a funded trip to Toronto, Canada, to present their paper at two major international conferences:

 The award includes round-trip airfare, accommodations, and conference registration fees (subject to conditions).

 - The language of all submissions must be English